Kitware/dive/docs/Attributes.md

 ## Navigating to Attributes

-Controls for defining and editing attributes are found on the TrackDetails Panel.
+Controls for defining and editing attributes are found on the Track Details Panel.

 1. While your data is open you can select a track/detection to apply attributes.
-1. Open the track-details page by clicking on the  {screenshot of symbol} icon or by using the ‘A’ key as a shortcut.
+1. Open the Track Details page by clicking on the eye icon or by using the ‘A’ key as a shortcut.
     1. ![Attributes Swap Icon](images/Attributes/swapIcon.png)
     1. ![Attributes Swap Large](images/Attributes/goingToDetails.png)
 1. Here you will see the track/detection type, confidence pairs associated with it and then a list of track and detection attributes.